-Disclose whether t there i is a proced ure tha t Director s can avail of to enable them to { get informatio necessary y to be ab le to p repa ire in ad vance f or the me etings of di ffer ent commi ttees:
+Disclose whether 1 there i is a proced ure tha it D irectors can avail of to enable them to get information necessary y to be ab le to p repa re in ad vance for t the meet tings of dif ffer ent commi ittees:

-Yes Χ No (in the case of Audit ( Committe ee members)
+Yes Χ No (in the case of Audit (Committe ee members)

-Committee Details of the procedures Executive n/a (No Executive Committee was organized for 2012.)
-Audit The Audit Committee shall have the authority to conduct or order the investigation into any manner within the scope of its responsibilities.
+Committee Details of the procedures Executive There are no detailed procedures.
+The Committee members have full access to management, personnel, and records, and can request for information that they need in order to arrive at intelligent decision on matters requiring their action Audit The Audit Committee shall have the authority to conduct or order the investigation into any manner within the scope of its responsibilities.
 The Committee may invite members of management, organization staff, the Internal Audit Group or external auditor to attend and provide pertinent information or data.
-The Audit Committee shall have full access to management, personnel and records in the performance of its duties and responsibilities.
-Nomination There are no detailed procedures.
+The Audit Committee shall have full access to management, personnel and records in the performance of its duties and Nomination responsibilities.
+There are no detailed procedures.
 The Committee members have full access to management, personnel, and records, and can request for information that they need in order to arrive at intelligent decision on matters requiring their action.
 Remuneration -do- Others (specify) n/a